nabilight/todo-app/README.md

 ## RUN APP

-In the project directory, you can run:
+to run the project you must run this two commands:

 ### `npm i`